galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-contamination-control/tutorial.md

 - What are the species in bacterial isolate sequencing data?
 objectives:
 - Run tools to evaluate sequencing data on quality and quantity
-- Process the output of quality control tools
+- Evaluate the output of quality control tools
 - Improve the quality of sequencing data
 - Run a series of tool to identify species in bacterial isolate sequencing data
 - Visualize the species abundance